Cami deCavalls South

 Difficulty

-To successfully achieve the 6 stages it is necessary a good physical condition and steady walk.
+To successfully achieve the 6 stages from Camí de Cavalls it is necessary a good physical condition, a healthy condition and steady walk and.
 According to the year season, temperatures can be extreme (hot and/or cold).
 Therefore, it is necessary to have suitable warm clothes permanently, to be removed as layers if necessary.
 Some parts of this trail include passages with slippery loose stone.
-Although most of this trail is roomy enough, certain sections are quite aerial and require caution.
 Using hiking poles is highly recommended.

 Trails

 Menorca has a well signposted network of trails.
 All sections where from our tours are perfectly marked.
-In addition to the detailed map of the island, you will get from us precise indications of each route and assistance from the hotline on your walks.
+You will get from us precise indications of each route and assistance from the hotline on your walks.

 We recommend